 fn 40 Trump is correct when he declared himself a “very stable genius.”

 bottom left quadrant is a person low in both extroversion and neuroticism.
 This person is stoic, perhaps a Buddhist.

 The good news is that this typology is fairly simplistic and that people or individuals are way more complicated than just a two-dimensional graph.
 After all, there are three other personality domains, as well as physical appearance, intelligence, and athleticism.
 In other words, people are very complex.
 But professionals, like Kim, exploit vulnerable people for their own benefit, consciously or unconsciously.
 And the effects of that on the overall health and well-being of a society, a culture, or a nation can be devastating.

-This is my fourth book.
+Election 2016, is my fifth book.
 Like the others it deals with the intersection of politics and personality.
+This blog addresses the overall wellbeing of the personal and political.
 From a unique psychological, evolutionary, and personal perspective it combines history, geography, and fiction in an attempt to get close to reality.